 Exhibit 89.
-Development Status with Constraints, Milwaukie city limits and UGMA, 2022 Source: ECONorthwest analysis, Clackamas County, City of Milwaukie.
+Development Status with Constraints, Milwaukie City Limits and UGMA, 2022 Source: ECONorthwest analysis, Clackamas County, City of Milwaukie.

-Exhibit 90 shows the total acreage of all Residential lands within the City of Milwaukie, Clackamas County, and the dual interest area, as well as total unconstrained area and net acres (with right of ways removed).
+Exhibit 90 shows the total acreage of all Residential lands within the City of Milwaukie, Clackamas County, and the dual interest area, as well as total unconstrained area and net acres (with rights-of-way removed).

 Exhibit 90.
-Residential Land with Constraints Applied and ROW Removed, Milwaukie city limits and UGMA, 2022
+Residential Land with Constraints Applied and ROW Removed, Milwaukie City Limits and UGMA, 2022